-We estimate that the net proceeds to us from the sale of 4,336,043 ADSs in this offering will be approximately \$149.9 million based upon an assumed public offering price of \$36.90 per ADS, which was the last reported sale price of our ADSs on the NASDAQ on November 16, 2016, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase an additional 711,381 ADSs in full, we estimate that our net proceeds will be approximately \$174.6 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We will not receive any proceeds from the sale of ADSs by the selling shareholders.
+We estimate that the net proceeds to us from the sale of ADSs in this offering will be approximately \$\) million based upon an assumed public offering price of \$33.80 per ADS, which was the last reported sale price of our ADSs on the NASDAQ on November 9, 2016, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional ADSs in full, we estimate that our net proceeds will be approximately \$\) million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed public offering price of \$36.90 per ADS would increase (decrease) the net proceeds to us from this offering by approximately \$4.1 million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 ADSs offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$34.7 million, assuming the assumed public offering price remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed public offering price of \$33.80 per ADS would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 ADSs offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the assumed public offering price remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.